mergeability/mergeable/docs/README.md

 - Additional actions like `label` and `assign`
 - Potentially, integration with external tools like pivotal tracker, slack and trello.
 -  More likely [coveralls](https://coveralls.io/) or [sonarqube](https://www.sonarqube.org/).
+- Able to prevent merging based on the size of pull request.

 # Support
 Found a bug?
 Have a question?
 Or just want to chat?